 There are more than 3,000 drug courts across the United States, and each one aims to help those in the criminal justice system who struggle with substance addiction.1

 A recovery program will provide you with the addiction services you need in order to rectify your problematic substance abuse and reduce your risk of relapse.
-If you call our helpline at 1-888-744-0789, we’ll help locate a program that will fit the requirements of the drug court and help you to avoid future offenses.

 What Is a Drug Court?

 A drug court is a specialized court program that serves the following individuals1:

 - Juvenile offenders with drug or alcohol dependence.